By United Language Group

 - Where are the verbs?
 English is a subject verb object (SVO) language, but Turkish is not.
 In Turkish, verbs appear at the end of a sentence.

 - What is vowel harmony?
 It’s OK if that’s an unfamiliar term—they aren’t included in the English language.
 Many languages including Korean, Mongolian, and many Turkic languages have them.
 Vowel harmonies are “long distance” connections between vowels in a word that are not connected to each other.
-According to Wikipedia, a vowel at the beginning of a word can trigger assimilation at the end of a word—or across the entire word.
+A vowel at the beginning of a word can trigger assimilation at the end of a word—or across the entire word.

 Turkish is a beautiful language that differs from English in some fascinating ways.
 But don’t let its complexity scare you!
 VIA’s team of native-speaking Turkish translators can handle anything from marketing copy to complex legal and healthcare translation.